-When early European settlers came to the Americas, they only brought with them the essentials — axes, shovels, livestock, as well as agricultural and medicinal plants and seeds.
-One of their favorites was the European elder plant (Sambucus nigra), a flowering shrub that produces delicious berries.
-Europeans used these elderberries since ancient times to make wine, pies, jam, and medicine.
+When early European settlers came to the Americas, they only brought with them the essentials — axes, shovels, livestock, plus plants and seeds for growing food.
+They even brought treasured herbs rooted in traditional medicine for supporting immune health and recovery.
+One of their favorites was the European elder plant (Sambucus nigra), a flowering shrub that produces dainty, dark, delicious berries.
+Ancient Europeans used elderberries to make wine, pies, jam, and medicine.

-A sixteenth-century doctor called the elder plant “the medicine chest of the people,” so when these colonists arrived to North America, they must have been pleasantly surprised to find indigenous elder plants (Sambucus canadensis) were already in use by the Native Americans.
-In fact, people from both sides of the Atlantic had been using elderberries for centuries to alleviate a wide range of ailments.
+In the sixteenth century, Hippocrates – popularly known as the “Father of Medicine” – called Sambucus nigra his “medicine chest”.
+So when colonists arrived in North America, they must have been pleasantly surprised to find indigenous elder plants (Sambucus canadensis) were already in use by Native Americans.
+In fact, people from both sides of the Atlantic had been using elderberries for centuries to promote health and wellness.

 What Do Elderberries Do?

-To this day, elderberries are often used as an alternative or a complementary remedy to support the natural process of recovery.
-Scientific studies have started to verify what traditional healers and classical physicians observed for generations — that people who took elderberry supplements experienced a reduction of the severity and duration of their cold or flu.
-The nutritious and antioxidant-rich berries are especially good at supporting upper respiratory health, but also support a healthy heart, circulatory system, brain, and eyes.
+To this day, elderberries are often used as a natural and complementary way to support the body’s innate processes of healing and recovery.
+Scientific studies have started to verify what traditional healers and classical physicians observed for generations — that people who took elderberry supplements weathered fewer or shorter seasonal symptoms.
+And not only are nutritious and antioxidant-rich elderberries especially good at supporting upper respiratory health, they even nourish a healthy heart, circulatory system, brain, and eyes.

 How Do Elderberries Work?